ubc-library-rc/rc-docs/docs/importing-newsletter-subscribers.md

 6. Select "NEW UBC Library Research Commons Workshops Registration Form" in the "Booking Form" field.
     > NOTE: It is important to select the form beginning with "NEW".
 7. Select "Research Commons" in the "Category" field.
 8. Click "Submit".
-(Any Research Common's workshop held during this time period will appear below.)
+(Any Research Commons' workshop held during this time period will appear below.)
 9. Click "Export Data".
 ![](../assets/images/event_explorer_fields.png)
 10. Open the downloaded CSV file.